janl/waaa/README.md

 ### Powered with Github Pages + Jekyll

-This blog is powered with [Github Pages](https://help.github.com/articles/using-jekyll-with-pages), which is powered with [Jekyll](https://github.com/mojombo/jekyll/blob/master/README.markdown).
+This site is powered by [Github Pages](https://help.github.com/articles/using-jekyll-with-pages), which is powered with [Jekyll](https://github.com/mojombo/jekyll/blob/master/README.markdown).

 The magic: If your repository has a branch named gh-pages, Github automatically creates Github Pages for the repo.
-If you want to have a blog, you can have *just* a branch called gh-pages.
+If you want to have a static site, you can have *just* a branch called gh-pages.
 Ta da!

 ### Text format

 All the posts are written in markdown.
 If you're not familiar with markdown, check out [Daring Fireball's syntax guide](http://daringfireball.net/projects/markdown/syntax).

-### Adding a blog post
+### Adding a page or post

-Posts go in the `_posts` directory, and must be named `YYYY-MM-DD-the-title-of-the-post.md`
+Blog posts (opinion, advice, timely news) goes in the `_posts` directory, and must be named `YYYY-MM-DD-the-title-of-the-post.md`.

-Start it off with the following:
+Start your page/post off with the following Jekyll “head matter”:

 ```
 ---